yotown/applet/README.md

 ## Features (Coming Soon)

 - **3D Geometry Tools** – lightweight applets for geometry processing and visualization.
 - **Creative Experiments** – interactive applets for digital gifts, art, and customizations.
+- **Cloud 3D Engine** - typical 3D workflows (repair, segmentation, boolean, remeshing, slicing prep) on scalable compute via a simple API calls.
 - **WebAssembly Ready** – C++/WebAssembly modules that can run both locally and on the web.
 - **Reusable Components** – open utilities for developers working with 3D, either rendering or printing.